Universal-Basic-Compute/serenissima/backend/docs/ais.md

 - Encourages strategic building placement by players
 - Simulates the economic negotiations that would occur in a real market

+### Rent Adjustments

+**Implementation**: `backend/ais/adjustrents.py`
+**Schedule**: Daily at 10:00 PM UTC

+AI users strategically adjust rent amounts for buildings they own:

+#### Process:

+1. The script identifies all users marked as AI in the system
+2. For each AI user, it analyzes:
+   - Buildings they own
+   - Current occupants of their buildings
+   - Occupant social class and wealth
+   - Current rent amounts, income, and maintenance costs

+3. For each AI user, the system:
+   - Prepares a comprehensive data package with financial information
+   - Sends this data to the Kinos Engine API for analysis
+   - Receives rent adjustment decisions from the AI

+4. When rent adjustments are made:
+   - Building records are updated with new rent amounts
+   - Building occupants receive notifications about the changes
+   - Reasons for adjustments are provided to maintain transparency

+5. An admin notification is created with statistics about all rent adjustments, showing the changes made by each AI user

+#### Economic Impact:

+The AI rent adjustment system:
+- Creates a more dynamic and responsive housing market
+- Allows AI building owners to optimize their rental income
+- Provides market signals about the value of different housing types
+- Encourages citizens to seek affordable housing
+- Simulates the economic negotiations that would occur in a real housing market

 ## AI User Management

 AI users are created and managed through the Airtable database: